bauer1331/Metis_Projects/README.md

 >Using the MTA publicly available subway turnstyle data we, in a team of four, analyized and recommended subway stations to target for a street canvasing campaign.

 **Project 2: Movie Series Analysis**
+>Developed regression model to predict gross revenue, adjusted for inflation, with data scraped from IMDB using Scrapy.

 **Project 3: Correlates of War, Predicting Hostility Levels**
+>Predicted hostility level of word wide disputes using a time series random forest classification model, with data from the Correlates of War.

 **Project 4: Community Survey Natural Language Processing (NLP)**
+>Natural Language Processing (NLP) on community survey long answer questions.
+Topic modeled with LDA and visualized in D3.js.
+Created Flask application to return similar words using word2vec.
+See first entree in Project section.